Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences with zero waste: the first sentence states the core purpose and output format, and the second adds crucial context for the optional parameter.
-It is front-loaded and appropriately sized for a simple tool.
+The description is a single sentence with no wasted words.
+It front-loads the core purpose and output format, then adds the optional parameter.
+Perfectly concise for a simple tool.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.